 1. Dip inside a log hut and close the door.
 Now imagine yourself stuck inside the small, drafty hut with cold winds seeping through the cracks.
 Do that for three or four months, then add in cold training to become a better fighting force, and you get the idea of what life was like here.

-2. Take the ranger guided walk around the restored Washington's headquarters area.
+2. Take in the ranger guided talk/walk around the restored Washington's headquarters area and the headquarters itself.
 Although this was certainly not a Mount Vernon type structure, there was a grand difference between being a typical soldier stuck inside the log huts that dotted the entire landscape of the park at that time and being a general in the Continental Army.

 3. Walk up to the National Memorial Arch and take a look over the landscape.
 What you'll see is almost a recreational atmosphere of children playing, kites flying, joggers jogging, and unfortunately, a skyline in the background for the King of Prussia condominiums.
 Take a breath and realize that if it was not for Washington's men giving democracy and freedom a chance with their lives here at Valley Forge, none of that would have been possible.

 4. Take advantage of the special walks and talks, such as the Soldiers Walk Into Camp program in winter, around the December 19 date of the actual time Washington got to Valley Forge, or the Soldiers Walk Out, around the June 19 date Washington left Valley Forge, prompted by the British evacuating Philadelphia.
 Yes, they were there six months, all the time while the British dined in Philly.
 And why did the British finally leave Philadelphia?
 Well, they were afraid, after the USA alliance with France that France would blockade the Delaware Bay and not allow them to leave.
 Thanks, France.